Drewbott/star-wars-clicky-game/README.md

 # Instructions

-To play, please clone this repo and run 'yarn install' Once the install is complete you can run 'yarn start' to run the app locally and play the game.
+To play, please clone this repo and run `yarn install` Once the install is complete you can run `yarn start` to run the app locally and play the game.